liyang17/liyang17.github.io/_pages/cv.md

 Thermal Performance of Packed-Bed Latent Heat Storage Tank Integrated with Flat-Plate Collectors Under Intermittent Loads of Building Heating.
 Energy

 Optimal Design of Air Distribution Systems in Large Indoor Spaces During the Construction of Walls: A Case Study on Liquefied Natural Gas Terminal Storage Tanks
-Yan Ding*, Xiao Pan, Xiong Shen, Jianbo Lai, Yan Zhu, Jiatao Liu, Jobaier, Faezeh Pishahang Journal of Building Engineering.
-May.
-2024
+Journal of Building Engineering.

-[3]	Quantitative Method and Influencing Factors Analysis of Demand Response Performance of Air Conditioning Load with Rebound Effect
+Quantitative Method and Influencing Factors Analysis of Demand Response Performance of Air Conditioning Load with Rebound Effect
-Ran Wang, Xiaoyue Xin, Jiatao Liu, Shilei Lu*, Yunjun Sun, Wenduan Zhao Submitted to Building Simulation.
+Submitted to Building Simulation.
 July.
 2024

-[4]	Combination of UV Radiation with 3D Structure Media Filter for Indoor Air Disinfection.
+Combination of UV Radiation with 3D Structure Media Filter for Indoor Air Disinfection.
-Jiatao Liu, Junjie Liu*, Yingying Fan and Pan Wang
 The 16th ROOMVENT Conference (ROOMVENT 2022).